blueskyletters/blueskyletters.github.io/_drafts/to-kill-a-mockingbird.md

 _"People generally see what they look for and hear what they listen for."_

-_"I never loved to read:one does not love breathing"_
+_"I never loved to read; one does not love breathing"_